 Pinecone is designed for real-time vector updates, meaning vectors can be added, updated, or deleted in real-time as new data becomes available.
 For applications that require up-to-the-minute accuracy or need to reflect changes immediately, Pinecone offers significant advantages.

-Managing a self-hosted vector search solution requires significant operational overhead, including configuring distributed systems, handling sharding, backups, and ensuring high availability.
-For teams that don’t want to deal with these complexities, Pinecone provides a fully managed, turnkey solution that handles all of the operational intricacies.
+Managing self-hosted vector search requires handling distributed systems, sharding, backups, and high availability.
+Pinecone offers a fully managed solution that removes this operational complexity.

 Pinecone is a cloud-native solution that can be deployed across various cloud providers and regions, providing the flexibility to distribute your vector database wherever needed.
 This is ideal for businesses that need to support global applications or require cross-region consistency.